smathot/mind-writing-pupil/manuscript/md/results.md

  caption: |
   The information-transfer rate (ITR) in bits per minute.
 Bars indicate the mean ITR.
 Dots indicate individual participants.
 --%

+### Gaze independence

+A crucial question is whether selection is fully independent of eye position.
+In each but the final block of each phase, the experiment was paused when fixation was lost (gaze deviated more than 2.6° from the display center for more than 10 ms), and continued when fixation was re-established.
+In the final block of each phase, the entire display was locked to gaze position (from now on: gaze-stabilization mode): When the eyes drifted slightly to the left, all stimuli except the central fixation dot would shift slightly to the left as well.
+This made sure that selection was not driven by small eye movements in the direction of the attended stimulus [cf. @Mathôt2014Exo;@Mathôt2013Plos].

+To test whether selection was independent of gaze, we conducted a GLMER on accuracy with gaze stabilization (on/ off) as fixed effect (for details of the statistical models, see Methods: Criteria and statistical analyses).
+This revealed no notable effect of gaze stabilization (z = 1.64, p = .102).
+An LMER on response times also revealed no effect (t = 1.39, p = .174).
+If anything, performance was slightly better when gaze-stabilization mode was enabled (see also %FigFullTracePlot in which gaze-stabilization blocks are marked as 'Stb.').

+Crucially, this shows that performance did not depend on small eye movements toward the attended stimuli [cf. @EngbertKliegl2003], which participants could have made when gaze-stabilization was disabled.
+Our method is fully driven by covert attention.

 ### Learning